 • PTZ controls : Turn on to display PTZ controls in the live view.

-1:1 Click to show the live view at full resolution.
+Click to show the live view at full resolution.
 If the full resolution is larger than your screen size, use the smaller image to navigate in the image.
+Click to show the live video stream in full screen.
+Press ESC to exit full screen mode.